enyert/enyert.github.io/_posts/2016-5-11-rest-api-clojure-tutorial-2.md

 to finish this job.

 I hope these posts have helped you to understand the basic of the stack used used for this project Clojure/Ring/Compojure/Liberator/PostgreSQL.
-Remember you can clone or fork the project at https://github.com/enyert/liberator-service.git anytime.
+Remember you can clone or fork the project at [source code](https://github.com/enyert/liberator-service.git) anytime.

 Happy coding! =)